h4ze-07/h4ze-07/README.md

 🌱 I’m currently learning NextJs, NodeJs and MongoDB

-💬 I would like to join any project's as a Front-End Developer
+💬 I would like to join any project as a Front-End Developer
 </div>
 <br>
 <div align="center">